Getting Started Online

 proctored exam procedures, and student resources.

 The eLC offers “What’s Next” which is an orientation to online learning.
-For more information about orientations select the Online Orientations tab from the eLC website menu on the right.
+For more information about orientations select the Student Canvas Resources tab from the eLC website menu on the right.

 What types of online courses are offered at Collin College?